 Designated Subjects Adult Education

-This credential authorizes you to teach academic or general subjects primarily for adults.
-If your goal is to teach English as a second language, General Education Development (GED) preparation and/or vocational subjects to adults, then this program is right for you.
+A credential is a license that allows you to teach in California public schools.
+The Designated Subjects Adult Education teaching credential authorizes you to teach academic and/or vocational subjects primarily for adults.
+If your goal is to teach English as a second language, Citizenship, General Education Development (GED) preparation or vocational subjects to adults, then this program is right for you.
 Learn more.

 Designated Subjects Career Technical Education